10 Unmissable Things to Do in Lake Tekapo

 1. Stargaze in a Dark Sky Reserve

 Yep, Lake Tekapo is literally one of the best places in the world for stargazing.
 It’s part of the Mackenzie International Dark Sky Reserve which means it is recognised on an international scale for its pristine stargazing conditions.
-Either hop in the car, get out of town, and find a safe place to pull over for some stargazing away from artificial light to enjoy the stars.
-Join a tour to the Mt John Observatory where you can use state-of-the-art telescopes to see galaxies like you’ve never seen before, or combine your stargazing with hot pools on the Tekapo Springs Stargazing Tour.
+Either hop in the car, get out of town and find a safe place to pull over for some stargazing away from artificial light to enjoy the stars.
+Join a tour to the Mt John Observatory where you can use state-of-the-art telescopes to see galaxies like you’ve never seen before or combined your stargazing with hot pools on the Tekapo Springs Stargazing Tour.

 2. Get an obligatory photo with the Church of the Good Shepherd